brainstormforce/wp-spectra/README.md

 ## Changelog ##

+### x.x.x ###
+* Fix: Global - Resolved an issue causing the editor to freeze when the Info box and Separator blocks were used in the sync pattern.

 ### 2.15.2 - Thursday, 29th August 2024 ###
 * Improvement: Container - Added a children-width option for flex columns.
 * Fix: Container - Resolved an issue wherein the "Children Width" option would not work as intended.